-The values of mass bias from the literature, in Fig. \ref{litterature_biases}, are means \citep[or medians for][]{biffi2016nature,gianfagna2021exploring} over large samples of simulated clusters.
-They are distributed around 0.8, with a mean value of 0.855 with a standard deviation of 0.047 and differ from the value needed to reconcile tSZ cluster counts with the CMB \citep{ade2016planck}.
+The values of mass bias from the literature in Fig. \ref{litterature_biases} are means (or medians for \citeauthor{biffi2016nature} \citeyear{biffi2016nature} and \citeauthor{gianfagna2021exploring} \citeyear{gianfagna2021exploring}) over large samples of simulated clusters.
+They are distributed around 0.8, with a mean value of 0.855 and a standard deviation of 0.047, and differ from the value needed to reconcile tSZ cluster counts with the CMB \citep{ade2016planck}.
 It is worth noting that the average/median biases are estimated from cluster samples without distinguishing between relaxed and unrelaxed clusters.
 A larger scatter around the median bias might be expected for disturbed clusters such as Virgo.
-For example, \citet{gianfagna2021exploring} showed that values range between 0.65 to 1 for disturbed clusters and 0.72 to 0.94 for relaxed ones.
-Similarly, an increased scatter was found by \citet{ansarifard2020three} who also find that the median bias of irregular clusters presents higher departure from hydrostatic equilibrium.
-Such conclusions are not reached by all studies \cite[e.g.,][]{biffi2016nature}.
+For example, \citet{gianfagna2021exploring} showed that values range from 0.65 to 1 for disturbed clusters and 0.72 to 0.94 for relaxed ones.
+Similarly, an increased scatter was found in \citet{ansarifard2020three}, which also found that the irregular clusters' median bias presents higher departure from hydrostatic equilibrium.
+Not all studies reach such conclusions \cite[e.g.][]{biffi2016nature}.
 This can be due to differences in the simulation used, notably the implementation of AGN/SN feedback impacting the cluster cores and thus the hydrostatic mass estimation at $R_{500}$.
-They could also be due to the samples of selected clusters and their classifications in perturbed or unperturbed state.
+They could also be due to the samples of selected clusters and their classifications in perturbed or unperturbed states.